pceeb/UCLA_Spring_2019/Term_project/Final_Presentations.md

 ## What should it cover?

-Your presentation is a brief "cooking show" style introduction to your program.
+Your presentation should be a brief "cooking show" style introduction to your program.

 * Introduce the program via the readme: 1-2 Minutes
 * Walk the class through the Vignette: 1-2 Minutes